Saumarez Homestead: Henry Arding Thomas: 1856–1874

 H.A.
 Thomas was born in India in 1819, where his father served in the British Army.
 After pastoral experience at Braidwood and in Queensland, Thomas bought Saumarez from Sophia Dumaresq in 1856.
 Thomas had married Caroline Husband in 1856 and they came to live in New England at Saumarez where their family of six children were born.

 Thomas, his new wife and infant son took possession of the existing buildings on the land near Saumarez Creek, these included the store, a barn, a wool shed and a six-roomed slab cottage.
 In this initial Saumarez homestead Caroline was to bear seven more infants, although not all of her first eight children survived.
 Life was hard, although...compared with the living conditions of the small settlers nearby at Saumarez Ponds or those of the wives of Saumarez employees, Caroline's six-roomed house with detached kitchen and laundry, staffed by a male cook and female household help, was almost palatial.

 Thomas began his freehold consolidation of Saumarez by applying in 1858 for a homestead block of 832 acre and two smaller blocks.
 The large block, upon which Saumarez Homestead now stands was difficult to acquire from the Crown.
 After application had been made and the block had been duly measured the Government decided to reserve a site for the village of Saumarez at a point where the new Great Northern Road crossed Saumarez Creek.
 Re-measuring and other difficulties meant that the final sale of reduced block of 749 acre was not concluded until 1865.
-Thomas in 1865 made further pre-emptive purchases totaling some 1118 acre under the provisions of the Robertson Land Acts and also sought to use the free selection provisions of this act to secure land near the homestead block.
+Thomas in 1865 made further pre-emptive purchases totalling some 1118 acre under the provisions of the Robertson Land Acts and also sought to use the free selection provisions of this act to secure land near the homestead block.

 In 1864 all members of his family and some of his employees selected land on Saumarez.
 Because they could not fulfil the residence requirements these dummy selectors forfeited their deposits and their selections.
 This however was Thomas' intention as he expected the forfeited land to come to sale at public auction.
 The Minister for Lands tried to prevent this but Thomas, not to be beaten, had the matter raised in parliament and ultimately the attorney general ruled in his favour.
 Thomas thus used the letter of the law to acquire an additional 1000 acre of Saumarez.